DALM1/dalm1term/README.md

 Usage:
 To use DALM1Term, follow these steps:

-Start the application: npm start / npm run dev
+Start the application: npm start / npm run dev / nodemon app.cjs / node app.cjs

 Open your web browser and go to http://localhost:3000 Enter a command in the input field and "Execute"